 Main Heat exchanger fault diagnosis:

-Starting with the flue outside, it is normally a tube with a smaller tube inside; fresh air is drawn in from the outer one and the hot exhaust is in the centre.
-This seals the boiler from the room it is in, but causes significant condensation inside the boiler.
-This is carried harmlessly away to a waste pipe in the boiler via a ‘U’ bend like under any sink to stop fumes escaping, this is called the ‘condensation trap’.
+Starting with the flue outside, it is normally a tube with a smaller tube inside; fresh air is drawn in from the outer one, and the hot exhaust is in the centre.
+This seals the boiler from the room it is in but causes significant condensation inside the boiler.
+This is carried harmlessly away to a waste pipe in the boiler via a ‘U’ bend like under any sink to stop fumes escaping, and this is called the ‘condensation trap’.

 Modern heat exchangers are stainless or an alloy, therefore they don’t rust.
 However, if the condensation trap has rust particles in it or brown stains, we know there is an issue as water from inside the heating system with steel radiators that DO rust.